Stolen Honor: Red White and Blue Productions

 Stolen Honor was a project of Red, White and Blue Productions, based in Harrisburg, Pennsylvania, whose public affairs are managed by Quantum Communications, a company owned by lobbyist Charlie Gerow, who also acted as publicist for the film.
 In 2000, Gerow ran on the Republican ticket for Congress.
 In 2003, he was nominated by President Bush to be a member of the Benjamin Franklin Tercentenary Commission.

-Carlton Sherwood, the producer of Stolen Honor is a Vietnam War veteran who won a Pulitzer Prize in 1980 for his work for the Gannett News Service.
+Carlton Sherwood, the producer of Stolen Honor, was a United States Marine Corps veteran who won a Pulitzer Prize in 1980 for his work for the Gannett News Service.
 His appointments to several positions by Republican politicians has been cited as evidence of partisan bias and his journalism has been criticized.
 In 1983 he was responsible for a four-part series on a Washington DC television station which charged the Vietnam Veterans Memorial Fund with misspending—if not stealing—donated money.
 The following year, after a GAO audit and threats of a lawsuit, the station broadcast a retraction.
 Inquisition, his investigation of the 1982 tax fraud prosecution of the Reverend Sun Myung Moon (leader of the Unification Church) was published in 1991.
 The following year the PBS documentary series Frontline reported that James Gavin, an aide to Moon, had reviewed the "overall tone and factual contents" of the manuscript and that Sherwood had agreed to his revisions.
 Sherwood denied that the Unification Church exerted editorial control over the book.